 A woman checking her camera

-You can also carry a selection of lenses and accessories to suit different situations and lighting conditions.
+You can also carry a selection of lenses and photography accessories to suit different situations and lighting conditions.
 A wide-angle lens is ideal for capturing landscapes and architecture, while a telephoto lens will allow you to get close to distant details and subjects.
 Don’t forget a lightweight tripod to stabilize your camera in low-light situations.
 Remember, though, you’re already starting to overload your backpack.

 And speaking of backpacks, be sure to bring cases and bags to protect your gear from dust, moisture and shock.
 It’s also useful to carry a cleaning kit to keep your lenses and sensors in perfect condition.